I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 }

-If written with class, most people would directly use class StateImpl implements State
+If written using class, most people would directly use class StateImpl implements State

 , but vanjs chose not to use class for the sake of extreme size (in fact, it was class a few minor versions ago :satisfied:).